GioCities

 Also, ipgd’s post definitely portrays Andrew as the victim and TOG as the abuser, so it does “make Andrew look like he did no wrong.”
 Her account has such inflammatory statements as “odd gentlemen stole kickstarter money” and “they straight up signed up to steal money from us”.
 I’ll talk about ipgd’s post a few more times in this article, where the details line up, but the general theme is that a few parts are true, but framed in an intentionally misleading way.

-> This period of limbo lasted for nearly two years of development time because Andrew wouldn’t deliver the cornerstone design document.๐Ÿ”—
+> This period of limbo lasted for nearly two years of development time because Andrew wouldn’t deliver the cornerstone design document.§

 The two-year period described here would be 2012-2014, starting sometime before September 2012 with the pre-kickstarter arrangements and ending around the What Pumpkin Studios announcement in October 2014.
 (More timeline info below.)

 In ipgd’s post, she says “WP gave 788k to TOG in 2012 to develop hiveswap. they then proceeded to do next to nothing, completely blowing off the dev schedule that they agreed to.”
-This is interesting for her to have mentioned, in retrospect.
-Andrew’s account is that TOG “blew off the dev schedule”.
-According to this, it’s true that TOG wasn’t following the development schedule, but ipgd’s post leaves out the detail that this was Andrew’s fault, not TOG’s.
+This is interesting for her to have mentioned, in retrospect, since Andrew’s account is also that TOG “blew off the dev schedule”.
+According to this account, TOG wasn’t following the development schedule, but ipgd’s post leaves out the likelihood that this was Andrew’s fault, not TOG’s.

 Andrew actually talks about (what is probably) this design document in Kickstarter Update #15, published June 2014: